Trump Proclaims 'Total Reset' After Trade Talks With China

 These negotiations follow a period in which both nations imposed tariffs on each other’s imports, disrupting global supply chains.

-Prior to the Switzerland meetings, Trump hinted at potential tariff reductions, suggesting the possibility of cutting US tariffs on China from a current minimum of 145 percent to 80 percent.
+Prior to the Switzerland meetings, which are continuing Sunday, Trump hinted at potential tariff reductions, suggesting the possibility of cutting US tariffs on China from a current minimum of 145 percent to 80 percent.